Creating Web Links

 Avoid linking URLs

 URLs should generally not be used as link text.
-Assistive technology, such as screen readers, reads out URLs character by character, creating a poor user experience.
+Assistive technology will read out URLs character by character, creating a poor user experience.

 Good example: